-A foreign donor is a person or entity who does not have a connection with Australia, such as a person who is not an Australian citizen or an entity that does not have significant business presence in Australia.
+A foreign donor is a person or entity who does not have a connection with Australia, such as a person who is not an Australian citizen or an entity that does not have a significant business presence in Australia.

 The Factsheet on Foreign Donations available on the AEC website contains further information.

-Section $\underline{\text{287AA}}$ of the Electoral Act provides the meaning of a foreign donor.
+Section 287AA of the Electoral Act provides the meaning of a foreign donor.

-Sections 302E and 302F of the Electoral Act places restrictions on third parties from receiving gifts from foreign donors.
+Sections 302E and 302F of the Electoral Act restrict third parties from receiving gifts from foreign donors for electoral expenditure.